Trump will stand before Congress and offer a divided US an accounting of his turbulent first weeks

 Trump is speaking at a critical juncture in his presidency, as voters who returned him to the White House on his promise to fix inflation are instead finding economic chaos.
 All the gains the S&P 500 have made since Election Day are now gone, while consumer sentiment surveys show the public sees inflation as worsening.
 For a president who believes that announcements of corporate investments can boost attitudes about the economy, the speech is suddenly a test of his ability to rebuild confidence in his economic leadership.

-Democrats, many of whom stayed away from Trump's inauguration in January, were largely brushing aside calls for boycotts of the speech as they struggle to come up with an effective counter to the president.
+Democrats, many of whom stayed away from Trump's inauguration in January, largely brushed aside calls for boycotts of the speech as they struggle to come up with an effective counter to the president.

 Instead, they chose to highlight the impact of Trump's actions by inviting fired federal workers as guests, including a disabled veteran from Arizona, a health worker from Maryland and a forestry employee who worked on wildfire prevention in California.
 They also invited guests who would be harmed by steep federal budget cuts to Medicaid and other programs.